Onofre R. Pagsanghan: Teaching and theater career

-Teaching Style
+Teaching style

 From 1980 onwards, Pagsanghan became the moderator of class 1-A, the honors class of first year.
 In teaching, he combines theater and music into literary works such as “Julius Caesar” and “The Little Prince.”
 He makes sure to use the entire classroom while acting out certain portions of readings to catch attention.
 Songs are also incorporated into lessons, usually used when introducing a new one.
 In tests, which are always written on manila paper, he focuses on “why” questions since he considers understanding why something is such as the most important part of learning.
 In addition, religion and morality are always applied.

 Quotes and memorable passages are also important in his style.
 Students are pushed to memorize and understand quotes in order to get a better understanding of texts.
 He also has weekly memorable passages, which are posted at the front of the blackboard.
 Quotes can range from famous lines from book to famous sayings from historical figures.

 Present life

 Pagsanghan currently is still a member of the Ateneo de Manila High School Faculty but is no longer teaching.
 He instead shares and gives reflections to all the classes of the High School and serves as a formator for the young men and women of the High School.

 He is the founder and was the moderator of Dulaang Sibol until 2017.
 However, he is not the moderator of the organization currently.

 He gives lectures all throughout the Philippines with topics ranging from the devotion of teaching to stage plays.
-Despite being 20 plus years over the retirement age, he has no plans of retiring, and continues to keep on teaching until he no longer has the ability to teach.
+Despite being more than 20 years over the retirement age, he has no plans of retiring, and has stated that he will continue to teach until he no longer has the ability to do so.